GLiSE: A Prompt-Driven and ML-Powered Tool for Automated Grey Literature Extraction in Software Engineering: Data and Model Construction

 \subsection{Dataset Construction}

 To conduct our exploratory study and train our models, we first needed to construct an appropriate dataset.
 We began by defining a set of search intents, which we then transformed into concrete search queries using an LLM, following the same process used within the tool.
 These generated queries were sent to the APIs of the sources, and the retrieved results were collected and associated to their originating search intent.
 Then, for each provider, we manually curated and labeled the retrieved items according to whether they were relevant to their associated search intent or not.
 This process produced a set suitable for training and evaluating of our filtering models.
+The resulting dataset is is available in the \textsc{GLiSE} repository~\cite{GLiSE2025} and its composition and size are presented in Table~\ref{tab:labels}.